ramnathv/slidify/README.md

 # Overview #

-The objective of `slidify` is to make it easy to create reproducible HTML5 presentations from `.Rmd` files.
+Slidify is a tool that makes it easy to create, customize and publish, reproducible HTML5 slide decks from [`R Markdown`](http://goo.gl/KKdaf).

 The guiding philosophy of `slidify` is to completely separate writing of content from its rendering, so that content can be written once in `R Markdown`, and rendered as an `HTML5` presentation using any of the `HTML5` slide frameworks supported.